lilyluox/personalfinance/README.md

 ## Welcome to Flinn Talk 2020 - Personal Finance

-_Thank you to Stewart Ongchin at Intel_
+_Thank you to Stewart Ongchin and "Money Matters" group at at Intel_

 You can use the [editor on GitHub](https://github.com/lilyluox/personalfinance/edit/master/README.md) to maintain and preview the content for your website in Markdown files.